misaleh/CMSIS-DSP-PULPino/README.md

 ## CMSIS DSD for PULPino
-This is a port of ARM CMSIS DSP [library](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html) to [PULPino](https://github.com/pulp-platform/pulpino) microcontroller.
+This is a port of ARM CMSIS DSP [library](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html) to [PULPino](https://github.com/pulp-platform/pulpino) microcontroller(RISC-V RVIMD ISA with costum extensions).
 This [project](https://summerofcode.withgoogle.com/projects/#5599084384616448) is part of Google Summer of Code (GSoC) 2017

+#

 The names of files and functions are renamed from arm to riscv.
-For example `arm_add_q15` is changed to `riscv_add_q15`

-Check  examples or the tests for more clarification.
+For example `arm_add_q15` is changed to `riscv_add_q15`.
+Check  examples or  tests for more clarification.

+#

 To use DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h

+#

 The library is already configured and integrated in the CMake files of PULPino in this [fork](https://github.com/misaleh/pulpino).

-For example, after configuring pulpino itself and installing tools required, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.
+For example, after configuring PULPino itself and installing tools required, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.

 	make Benchmark_BasicMathFunctions1.vsim

+#

-Note that some `Transform Fucntion` benchmarks needs more memory than the default (512kb instead of 32kb).
+Note that some `Transform Fucntions` benchmarks needs more memory than the default (512kb instead of 32kb).

 To increase memory size, three files should be changed: